Podcaster & Author

 With her gorgeous smile and all-Australian beach body, she lit up the covers of Australia’s top fashion and pop magazines.
-Cleo, Dolly and Cosmopolitan, kept her face front and center with fashion spreads and stories.
+Cleo, Dolly and Cosmopolitan, kept her face front and centre with fashion spreads and stories.
 It was rare that she was not on the cover every month of one of these publications, well into the 90’s.
 Cleo and Dolly readers often voted her as one their women of the century, such was the impact Alison was having.
 Advertisers knew this and clambered to have Alison Brahe be their face – Portmans, Cover Girl makeup, Nivea, Blackmores, Brian Rochford and JaquieE were major clients.

 In 2013, she achieved her teaching degree from UCLA in Early Childhood, and began full-time teaching at Under the Oaks, Malibu with the pre-school class.
 She continued her own studies and training in Rudolph Steiner Education at Highland Hall Waldorf School.